The Secrets We Kept began as a short story.

 In the Western thread, most of the characters are fictional.
 But peppered throughout are historically accurate details—including some real names, as well as direct quotes and descriptions pertaining to the mission.
 For this thread, The Zhivago Affair by Peter Finn and Petra Couvée proved an indispensable asset.
 Sergio D'Angelo's self-published memoir, The Pasternak Affair also proved important for the Western thread.
 As well, the following titles also helped immensely: Legacy of Ashes, The Agency, The Cultural Cold War, The Georgetown Set, The Very Best Men, Hot Books in the Cold War, The Spy and His CIA Brat, The Lavender Scare, Sisterhood of Spies, Finks, Washington Confidential, Expo 58, and Feltrinelli.

 Throughout the Eastern thread are many direct descriptions and quotes, including excerpts of conversations, as documented in first-hand accounts.
-Many titles informed the Eastern thread, including, but certainly not limited to: A Captive of Time (Olga Ivinskaya's autobiography), Lara, Inside the Zhivago Storm, Zhivago's Secret Journey, Safe Conduct, Boris Pasternak: The Tragic Years 1930-60, Boris Pasternak: The Poet and His Politics, Boris Pasternak: A Literary Biography, Fear and the Muse Kept Watch, The Nobel Prize, and Inside the Soviet Writers’ Union.
+Many titles informed the Eastern thread, including, but certainly not limited to: A Captive of Time (Olga Ivinskaya's autobiography), Inside the Zhivago Storm, Zhivago's Secret Journey, Safe Conduct, Boris Pasternak: The Tragic Years 1930-60, Boris Pasternak: The Poet and His Politics, Boris Pasternak: A Literary Biography, Fear and the Muse Kept Watch, The Nobel Prize, Inside the Soviet Writers’ Union, and Lara: The Untold Love Story that Inspired Doctor Zhivago.

 In addition to books, the historical artifacts Lara procured (hooray for eBay—and a supportive husband who knows how to use it!) and photos she found were also of great value, including: